-Ol’ 55’s initial success could be attributed in part to the management of Glenn A Baker and two strong musical personalities – front-man Frankie J Holden and Wilbur Wilde on sax.
+Ol’ 55’s initial success could be attributed in part to the management of Glenn A Baker and three strong musical personali-ties – front-man Frankie J Holden, Wilbur Wilde on sax and the amazing voice of Mr. Rock Pile Jones.
 The band’s antics not only saw them on the covers of the popular music press of the time, but also as TV Week poster boys (especially the Heart-throb Jim Manzie and the Striking guitarist Patrick Drummond).
-They quickly became regulars on Countdown, Donny Sutherland’s Sounds Unlimited, The Paul Hogan Show, Mike Walsh and Hey Hey it’s Saturday.
+They quickly became regulars on Countdown, Donny Suther-land’s Sounds Unlimited, The Paul Hogan Show, Mike Walsh and Hey Hey it’s Saturday.